Written By Unknown on Jumat, 28 Februari 2014 | 23.06

 Live television coverage of Galatasaray v Chelsea from 19:30 on Wednesday 26 February on RTÉ Two and RTE.ie (RoI only).
 Live radio coverage on Game On on RTÉ 2fm and RTÉ.ie (RoI only) from 19:00.

-Cue Card to miss Cheltenham Gold Cup
+Cue Card will miss the Cheltenham Gold Cup with injury

 Leading Cheltenham Gold Cup contender Cue Card has been ruled out of the showpiece meeting by trainer Colin Tizzard.